 So recently Ohio Savings changed it's automated system to commune with NY Community Bank.
 WHAT A NIGHTMARE.
 DEFINITELY not easy to navigate through the system!
 Then I made a purchase in another state and instead of calling me to make sure of the transactions, they FROZE my account WITHOUT ANY NOTIFICATION.
 Seriously?
 What another nightmare.
 Investigating other banking options after being a loyal customer for over 25 years.

-The Texas Ratio for New York Community Bank decreased slightly from 10.46% as of September 30, 2012 to 7.46% as of September 30, 2013, resulting in a positive change of 28.75%.This indicates that the balance sheet and financial strength for New York Community Bank has improved slightly in recent periods.
+The Texas Ratio for New York Community Bank decreased dramatically from 10.44% as of December 31, 2012 to 6.66% as of December 31, 2013, resulting in a positive change of 36.21%.This indicates that the balance sheet and financial strength for New York Community Bank has improved dramatically in recent periods.